Saksham-Lakhera/AI-chatbot-for-Whatsapp-using-sequence-to-sequence-model/README.md

 Download whatsapp chat file or whatsapp chat history

 ## Step 2:
-go to data>chatapp and store whatsapp chat in txt format.<br/>
+Go to data>chatapp and store whatsapp chat in txt format.<br/>
 Edit dataset_create.py and change "chat file name" to your whatsapp chat file name.<br/>
-change "user name in your chat file" to the required username which is there on your chat file.
+Change "user name in your chat file" to the required username which is there on your chat file.

 ## Step 3:
 Execute dataset_create.py